bandrewfox/exprdb_docs/INSTALL.docker.md

 The first time building the images takes an hour-ish because installing all the R and bioconductor packages is slow.
 I could build and deploy that image on docker hub, but I haven't done that before so it will take some effort.
-You only need to do a full build of that image once, so it isn't worth the effort yet.
+You only need to do a full build of that image once, so I haven't gone through the effort yet.

     # If you have just rebooted the instance, then run docker service again
     sudo service docker start